-A barge owned by three childhood friends which they sailed from Holland before settling in Hackney Wick is Barge East.
-This East London (no surprises there) floating restaurant and riverside bar, on board a century plus old boat, has done pretty well since dropping anchor to open up in 2018.
+A barge owned by three childhood friends who sailed from Holland before settling in Hackney Wick is Barge East.
+This East London (no surprises there) floating restaurant and riverside bar, onboard a century plus old boat, has done pretty well since dropping anchor to open up in 2018.

 This 1930s converted Dutch barge located between Vauxhall Bridge and Lambeth is the ideal place to polish off delicious Italian dishes including hand-crafted, fresh pizzas and a range of vegan and veggie calzones and salami stuffed calzones.

 The Tamesis Dock is the complete package, with astonishing Central London river views and with a generous outdoor and indoor space, it has a relaxed and friendly atmosphere throughout.

 As evening draws in, step inside and catch one of the live gigs whilst you make your way through the selection of craft beers and boat dinner.

 Set off the summer season in style aboard Alfred Le Roy who’ll take you on a cruise down its East London canal.
 Starting out at Hackney Wick, the team will guide you on a tour of the River Lee, whilst settled in one of their low-lit booths.

 Hum along to the onboard sound system as you float down the river with decadent cocktails, cheese and charcuterie boards.

 Described as ‘Hackney Wick’s favourite speakeasy on the water’, this classic British, wide beam canal boat is also available for private hire and private skippered cruising.

 The ‘party boat rocking on the Thames’ is Bar & Co.
 A combined bar, restaurant and nightclub, it hosts a number of events throughout the year just five minutes from Holborn and right outside Temple Station.